AUT Undergraduate Scholarships - Maori Advancement

 Purpose of award

-AUT Kiwa Scholarships: Māori and Pacific students demonstrating all-round ability and leadership potential.
-Applicants applying under this category must declare that they are of Māori or Pacific descent and also declare this ethnicity when applying for admission to AUT.
+These scholarships are open to Māori students demonstrating all-round ability and leadership potential.
+Applicants applying under this category must declare that they are of Māori descent and also have declared this ethnicity in the ARION system.

 What conditions are attached to acceptance of this award?

-• The award of this scholarship is conditional on the student gaining entry to an AUT undergraduate degree programme.
+· The award of this scholarship is conditional on the student enrolling in the second or subsequent year of the undergraduate degree programme.

-• Scholars will enrol in no less than 120pts during the tenure of the scholarship.
+· Scholars will enrol in no less than 120pts each year during the tenure of the scholarship.
 Permission to study less than 120pts will only be given in exceptional circumstances.
-In such cases the total value of the scholarship will be no greater than three times the annual value.

-•The scholar may hold non fee based scholarships with the approval of the Scholarships Office.
+· The award will be paid as a contribution to fees only.
+The scholar may hold other scholarships with the approval of the Scholarships Office.

-• Recipients who take up this Scholarship but do not complete at least two semesters of study at AUT may be required to pay back the full value of the scholarship received.
+· A scholar who does not complete at least two semesters of study at AUT may be required to pay back the full value of the scholarship received.

 How do students apply?